 |Roadside Assistance||4 Years/50,000 Miles|

-2016 Audi TT Roadster -- Audi's stylish TT roadster costs less and is better equipped than the Boxster, but its 2.0-liter turbo engine can't keep up with the Boxster from a standing start.
-The TT's all-wheel-drive architecture gives it tenacious grip in the corners but prevents it from catching the Porsche when it comes to feedback and rewarding driving dynamics.
+Audi TT -- Audi's stylish TT roadster costs less and is better equipped than the Boxster, but only the 265-hp TTS can keep up with the Boxster from a standing start.
+However, the TT's front-wheel-drive architecture prevents it from catching the Porsche when it comes to feedback and rewarding driving dynamics.

-2016 BMW Z4 -- The BMW Z4 offers a roadster experience that's heavy on luxury at the expense of ultimate sportiness.
-The sDrive35is model's ability to accelerate to 60 mph in 4.8 seconds makes it nearly as quick as the Boxster S, but its handling isn't quite as precise, and its fuel economy isn't as good.
-The Z4 does feature a retractable hardtop versus the Porsche's soft-top.
+BMW Z4 -- The BMW Z4 offers a roadster experience that's heavy on luxury at the expense of ultimate sportiness.
+The sDrive35is model's ability to accelerate to 60 mph in 4.8 seconds makes it nearly as quick as the Boxster S, but its handling isn't quite as precise and its fuel economy is not as high.

-2016 Mercedes-Benz SLK -- With its folding metal-and-glass retractable roof, the SLK is heavier and more luxury-inclined than the featherweight Boxster.
-The SLK55 AMG is downright muscular with its 415-hp V8, and with a claimed 0-to-60 mph time of 4.5 seconds, it's the only competitor in this set that can keep up with the Boxster GTS and Spyder.
+Mercedes-Benz SLK-Class -- With its folding metal-and-glass retractable roof, the SLK is heavier and more luxury-inclined than the featherweight Boxster.
+The SLK55 AMG is downright muscular with its 415-hp V8 and, with a claimed 0-to-60 mph time of 4.5 seconds, it is the only competitor in this set that can keep up with the Boxster S.